Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
 Aug9, the sales model is important.
+My father suggest to get discount or coupon.

 Aug8, strapi is good to manage backend.